 Enter the Dragon

-The dragon staff is an evenly weighted staff, with spokes on each end.
+The dragon staff is similar to a contact staff (an evenly weighted staff with full length grip that's heavier than a spin staff) but it has spokes on each end.
 The key focus of movement with a dragon staff is maintaining a continuous rolling flow along the arms and body.
 In order to assist with these rolling contact movements, the length of a dragon staff will be covered in grip.

-A dragon staff will often have 3, 4, or more spokes at either end which help with rotational inertia.
+A dragon staff will often have three, four, or more spokes at either end which help with rotational inertia.
 The spokes also create incredibly stunning effects and pattens when the staff is rolled across the body, especially when the spokes are on fire.

 Many dragon tamers enjoy this prop because it feels great to spin, offers a full body workout, and is an excellent tool to help spinners get into flow state (in the zone).
 Plus it just looks awesome!

-There are 2 things that are extremely important with dragon staff.
+There are two things that are extremely important with dragon staff.
 First, the weight distribution, and second, the grip.

 While the total weight of a dragon staff is important and can influence the way it moves - heavier heads tend to be easier for beginners as the weight gives feedback that can be felt, while lighter heads give more freedom of movement and longer flow times due to less physical exertion - the total weight is not as crucial as the weight distribution.